yratof/butane-jekyll-theme/README.md

 # butane-jekyll-theme

 Butane Jekyll Theme made for Github Pages.
-Works great for you personal blog.
+Works great for your personal blog.

 Highly inspired by the [Framer blog](http://blog.framerjs.com/).